Sherin Khankan: Career

 In February 2016, the Mariam mosque in Copenhagen, Denmark's first female-run mosque, was founded by Khankan; it has only female imams.
 The mosque is open to male and female worshippers, with the exception of Friday prayers, which are only open to female worshippers.
 Khankan became Scandinavia's first female imam when she opened that mosque.

 Khankan also founded Critical Muslims, an organisation to link religion and politics.

 In 2007, she published a book titled Islam and Reconciliation - A Public Matter.

 Khankan notes that Christianity, Jewish, and Muslim institutions have become patriarchal, and she sees women-run mosques as a challenge to this tradition.
 She has had some moderate opposition but, in general, she says the reception has been supportive.
 The mosque opened in February 2016 and held its first formal service that August.
 Khankan gave the call to prayer and 60 women gathered above a fast food shop.
 Another imam, Saliha Marie Fetteh, took the service where she spoke on the subject of women and Islam.
 The new mosque has conducted several weddings.
 The mosque marries couples of different religions, which some mosques will not allow.

 She stood for parliament as a candidate for the Danish Social Liberal Party.

 Khankan was named one of the BBC's 100 Women of 2016.

 Personal life

 Khankan has two daughters and two sons.
-She is divorced.
+She is divorced but married again in 2024 to Elias Benakrich.
+Together they have 6 children.

 She was also hosted by Emmanuel Macron in his presidential palace for her advocacy for progressive mosques and feminist imams.